-Harriet Harman is married to fellow Labour MP, Jack Dromey.
+Harriet Harman was married to the late Labour MP, Jack Dromey.
+Mr Dromey died suddenly in January 2022.
 She is Vice Chair of the All Party Parliamentary Group on War Crimes; and Women in Parliament.

 Harman stood unsuccessfully in the contest to succeed John Bercow as Speaker of the House of Commons in 2019, coming fourth.

 Harman is a leading feminist, and wrote the book ‘Woman’s Work’, an examination of women’s progressive politics over the last thirty years.

 Personal Website: http://www.harrietharman.org/